 Examples — Allowable Activities District Can Fund with Title I, Part A

 - Transportation and child care costs, as needed, to make it possible for parents to attend meetings and training sessions

-- Meals/refreshments to encourage attendance when parent involvement meetings and trainings conflict with family meals or schedules.
+- Meals/refreshments to encourage attendance when parent and family engagement meetings and trainings conflict with family meals or schedules.
 You can provide snacks but only if you can prove that these refreshments increase participation.

 - Do not pay for snacks or refreshments at staff meetings — no matter what the purpose of the meeting — with Title I, Part A funds.
 If there is no other scheduling option for a staff meeting, you can pay for a working meal — but be ready to demonstrate that this accommodation increased productivity.

 - Registration and travel costs for parent representatives/committee members to attend in-state workshops and conferences that support parent education and involvement.
 The expectation is that parent participants will share new knowledge with other parents.

 - Translation and interpretation services that make sure parents have access to school-related information — in a format and language the parent can understand

 - Unavoidable costs related to the facility in which you conduct parent and family engagement activities